SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 (e.g., for security reasons or protocol upgrades), a new version date MUST be used, creating entirely new parameters.

-The OneWayMap is the one referenced in {{RFC9496}} in section 4.3.4.
+The OneWayMap function is defined in {{RFC9496}} Section 4.3.4, which provides a cryptographically secure mapping from uniformly random byte strings to valid Ristretto255 points.

 ## Key Generation